Radioisotope thermoelectric generator: Accidents

+CIA Loss of RTG in India

-One RTG, the SNAP-19C, was lost near the top of Nanda Devi mountain in India in 1965 when it was stored in a rock formation near the top of the mountain in the face of a snowstorm before it could be installed to power a CIA remote automated station collecting telemetry from the Chinese rocket testing facility.
-The seven capsules were carried down the mountain onto a glacier by an avalanche and never recovered.
+A SNAP-19C RTG was lost near the top of Nanda Devi mountain in India in 1965, when it was stored in a rock formation near the top of the mountain in the face of a snowstorm.
+It was intended to power a CIA remote automated intelligence station collecting telemetry from the Chinese rocket testing facility at Lop Nur.
+The seven capsules were probably carried down the mountain onto a glacier by a subsequent avalanche and have never been recovered.
 It is most likely that they melted through the glacier and were pulverized, whereupon the ^{238}Pu–Zr alloy fuel oxidized soil particles that are moving in a plume under the glacier.
+As the glaciers from these peaks feed some of India's largest rivers, including the Ganges, there are concerns about massive radioactive contamination originating from these RTGs.
+Accounts from the operatives who attempted the installation recounted that the sherpas who aided their mission jockeyed to carry the capsules as they produced heat; referring to the capsules as Guru Rinpoche, the warmth offered some respite from the freezing winds, but some of the operatives thought the capsules were inadequately shielded and irradiated the men around them.

+Soviet use of RTGs

 Many Beta-M RTGs produced by the Soviet Union to power lighthouses and beacons have become orphaned sources of radiation.
 Its design allowed for the use of normal industrial bolts instead of intrinsically safe or safety interlocked bolts (most likely to reduce cost), and did not require the use of intrinsically safe opening mechanisms or made any use of tamper resistant shielding systems.
 Several of these units have also been illegally dismantled for scrap metal, or been exposed to storm conditions, freezing and water penetration, common issues in those abandoned in the harsh Russian arctic.
 Some have even fallen into the ocean, or have defective shielding due to poor design or physical damage.
 The US Department of Defense cooperative threat reduction program has expressed concern that material from the Beta-M RTGs can be used by terrorists to construct a dirty bomb.

 However, the strontium titanate perovskite used is resistant to all likely forms of environmental degradation and cannot melt or dissolve in water.
 Bioaccumulation is unlikely as SrTiO_{3} passes through the digestive tract of humans or other animals unchanged, but the animal or human who ingested it would still receive a significant radiation dose to the sensitive intestinal lining during passage.
 Mechanical degradation of "pebbles" or larger objects into fine dust is more likely and could disperse the material over a wider area, however this would also reduce the risk of any single exposure event resulting in a high dose.